pydicom/pydicom/doc/cli/cli_dev.rst

 Extending the CLI
 =================

-You can create your own 'subcommands' for the ``pydicom`` command, by adding entry points to your package's setup.py file, specifying a callback function to register the subcommand and its arguments.
+Developers can create their own 'subcommands' for the ``pydicom`` command, by adding entry points to their package's setup.py file, specifying a callback function to register the subcommand and its arguments.

 If you wanted to create two subcommands, 'command1' and 'command2',